 -n∙Ji+uCi=0 (eq.
 6)

 For each image (acquired by epifluorescence microscope), a normalized plot profile was obtained on the centre line using ImageJ® software.
 The comparison between the model and the real images was carried out considering a single point in the left chamber (1 mm from the left side) (Supplementary Figure 3b and 3c).
 The normalized value of the grey level from the image was compared with the normalized value of the concentration in the same point of the model at different diffusion constants for each time point.
 Best fitting was evaluated by calculating the adjusted R-squared parameter discarding values corresponding to the membrane in both profiles (from 2 to 2.5 mm).
+Results are shown in Supplementary figure 4.

 Reaction model